Wood Mountain Regional Park

-Wood Mountain Regional Park is a conservation and recreation area in its natural state set aside as a regional park in south-western region of the Canadian province of Saskatchewan.
+Wood Mountain Regional Park is a conservation and recreation area in its natural state set aside as a regional park in the south-western region of the Canadian province of Saskatchewan.
 The park is set in the semi-arid Palliser's Triangle in an upland area called Wood Mountain Hills.
 It is in the Rural Municipality of Old Post No. 43, 8 km south of the village of Wood Mountain along Highway 18.

 Adjacent to the southern boundary of Wood Mountain Regional Park is Wood Mountain Creek and Wood Mountain Post Provincial Park.
 Immediately to the west is Wood Mountain Indian reserve and to the east is the Wood Mountain Game Preserve (49.3001°N 106.2839°W).

 Amenities and attractions within the park include the Rodeo Ranch Museum, Wood Mountain Stampede, Sitting Bull Monument, ball diamonds, campsites, concessions, swimming pool, and hiking and bicycling trails.
 This is a local park administered by local funding.